Home & Contents FAQs

 Refer to the PDS for more information

-Yes, accidental glass breakage is automatically covered under your policy.
+Cover for accidental breakage of glass is automatically included under your policy.
 However, when you make a claim, you will need to pay the applicable excess.
-When you have Excess-Free Glass cover and the breakage relates to the type of fixed glass listed in the optional cover (see question 1 and the PDS), you do not pay an excess when you make a claim.
+When you have optional Excess-Free Glass cover on your policy, and the breakage relates to the type of fixed glass listed under this optional cover (see question 1 and the PDS), you do not pay an excess when you make a claim.

 Refer to the PDS for more information